By Ann PearsonMay 13, 2021

 7 C’s of Paralegal Communication Skills

 Communication skills are important if you want to have a successful paralegal career.
 A paralegal’s day is filled with drafting motions, writing summaries, discussing the project status with an attorney, corresponding by email, telephone calls to clients and vendors, taking notes, or writing memos – the list is endless.
-Let’s look at 7 C’s to help advance your paralegal communication skills.1.
-Clear
+Let’s look at 7 C’s to help advance your paralegal communication skills.

 To be clear, try to minimize the number of ideas in each email and in each sentence within the email.
 Make sure that it’s easy for your reader to understand your meaning.
 People shouldn’t have to read between the lines and make assumptions about what you are trying to say.
 Ask yourself: what is your purpose in communicating with this person?
 If you’re not sure, then your audience won’t be sure either.
 Also, be clear about any attachments.
 Do not send the attachment without any explanation for what it is or why you have sent it.
 This may make both the email and the attachment look like spam.
-Make sure to note how large the attachment is—if it is very large, explain the size of the attachment so they know it is supposed to be that large, and it is not a potential virus.2.
-Concise
+Make sure to note how large the attachment is—if it is very large, explain the size of the attachment so they know it is supposed to be that large, and it is not a potential virus.

-As paralegals working with lawyers, we read briefs, demand letters, and contracts that can be quite lengthy and filled with a lot of legal jargon.
-It can be far too easy to start developing that writing habit in your other communications, like emails and memos.
-When you’re concise in your communication, you stick to the point and keep it brief.
 Being conscious of time is especially important in the legal industry.
 Your audience doesn’t have the time to read six sentences when you could communicate your message in three.
 Unless the topic necessitates a very long email, keep your correspondence as short and to the point as possible.
 This might mean cleaning up long email chains, as well as whittling down what you need to say to the most basic points.
 You do not want your recipient to miss an important point because it was buried in long paragraphs.
 If it has to be a long email, then separate the topics with a topic title (underlined) and a call to action for each topic.
-Or call attention to the topics by using bullet points or a numbered list.3.
-Confident
+Or call attention to the topics by using bullet points or a numbered list.

 There are three important elements to being credible in your communication: integrity, competence, and sound judgment.
 All three elements are necessary for credibility to exist.
 Think of the very competent expert witness without integrity.
 They may be competent, but they will lose credibility without integrity.
 Alternatively, think about the very competent expert witness without sound judgment.
 They frequently change their minds and their opinions last minute.
 This also loses credibility.
-Methods to increase credibility include:- Building a reputation for truthful and ethical behavior
+Methods to increase credibility include:

 - Doing what you say you will